skokec/hypaan/README.md

          * results_type1/results.json
          * results_type2/results.json

-You then define the follwing list of folders together with corresponding attributes for each subfolder:
+you need to define the follwing list of folders together with corresponding attributes for each subfolder:
 ```python
       [
         'exp/',